Applies to Nerdio for Azure Core, Professional and Enterprise customers

 - AHU: It is advisable to enable this option to get the benefit of Azure Hybrid Benefit.

-Due to Microsoft licensing requirements, NFA will work with Office 365 Enterprise accounts only.
-That includes the entire series of Enterprise licenses - E1, E3, E5, etc. You can use an existing Office 365 account or sign up for a new account.
+Due to Microsoft licensing requirements, NFA will work with certain Microsoft 365 and Office 365 licenses only.
+See this KB article for a comprehensive list.
+You may use an existing account or sign up for a new account.
 Click here to sign up for a free trial of Office 365 E3 account.

-Note: The Office 365 account must have one available license.
+Note: The Microsoft 365 or Office 365 account must have one available license.

 You will need to provide the following information: